 - If the employee rejected the supervisor’s sexual demands, a tangible negative employment action resulted from that choice.4

-What kind of job-related benefits can be involved in quid pro quo sexual harassment?
+What kind of job-related benefits can be a basis for quid pro quo?

 Under the FEHA, a supervisor committing quid pro quo sexual harassment can attempt to “trade” either of the following for sexual favors: